 - If you expect a refund or face any other situation: Department of Revenue, P.O.
 Box 3440, Baton Rouge, LA 70821-3440

 If you can’t meet the filing deadline, you can request a six-month extension to file your tax return.
-But you have to pay any Louisiana state income taxes you owe on time to avoid being charged interest and a late-payment penalty.
+You must make the extension request before May 15, the tax filing due date for the 2019 tax year.
+But you still have to pay any Louisiana state income taxes you owe on time to avoid being charged interest and a late-payment penalty.

 If you can’t make your full tax payment, you can apply for an installment payment plan for up to six months using Form R-19026.